Beam Angle and Its Impact on Red Light Therapy Results

 Light Scatter

-How Does Beam Angle Impact the Way Red Light Waves Connect With Your Body?
+How Does Beam Angle Impact Treatment?

+Red light therapy utilizes refractive lenses in its bulbs, providing maximum absorption of red light wavelengths into your body.
+Red light density varies in irradiance level based upon the beam angle of your device.
 Wider beam angles diversify (spread apart) red light waves more quickly due to the inverse square law.
 As beams of light diversify, they lose their intensity and intrinsic healing powers with increased distance between you and the device.
+Narrower beams offer less bodily coverage since they are straighter and cover less surface area from a distance, but they do offer more concentrated intensity from longer distances, improving benefits.

+It could be more beneficial for light to reach your body more directly in the form of perpendicular (more narrowly angled) beams of light.
 Which is better?
 Greater bodily coverage with wider angled beams, or more targeted, straight light waves administered via lower angled beams?
 Light scatter and reflection decrease with a minimized distance, but light absorption is maximized at a greater distance.
 Therein lies the conundrum!
+The verdict is not yet in.
+But, each option offers its own unique treatment solutions.

 The Most Common Beam Angles for Red Light Therapy Device Bulbs and Their Attributes